minio/mc/docs/minio-admin-complete-guide.md

 ### Command `heal` - Heal disks, buckets and objects on MinIO server
 `heal` command heals disks, missing buckets, objects on MinIO server.
 NOTE: This command is only applicable for MinIO erasure coded setup (standalone and distributed).

+The server already has a light background process to heal disks, buckets and objects when necessary.
+However, it does not detect some types of data corruption, especially the ones that rarely happen, such as silent data corruption.
+In that case, you need, once a while, to manually run the heal command providing this flag: `--scan deep`.

+To show the status of the background healing process, just type the following command: `mc admin heal your-alias`.

+To scan and heal everything, type: `mc admin heal -r your-alias`.

 ```
 NAME:
   mc admin heal - heal disks, buckets and objects on MinIO server